 Reading at home is essential for your child to make the progress necessary with their school work.
 Your child will have a Reading Record Book that they bring home each night.
 If they read to you or another adult, or to themselves, please sign the Record Book to say this has happened.
 They will then get credits at school towards a range of reading certificates that they will receive in assembly.

-We have had another busy and enjoyable week in 4JG!
+We have had another enjoyable week in 4JG!

 We look forward to another busy week next week!